t-rex-tileserver/t-rex-website/content/doc/reference.md

 `table_name`: string

-Name of database table to select.
+Name of database table or GDAL layer.

 `query_limit`: integer

 Maximal number of features to read for a single tile.

+`minzoom`: integer

+Minimum zoom level for which tiles are available (Default: 0).
+If unset, minzoom is deduced from query minzoom limits.

+`maxzoom`: integer

+Maximum zoom level for which tiles are available.
+If unset, maxzoom is deduced from query maxzoom limits.

 `tile_size`: integer